Arizona Salary Examples

 About Arizona Tax Calculations

 Non-residents earning income sourced to Arizona may still need to file, depending on income type and thresholds.
-Itemised deductions are permitted in Arizona, which can reduce taxable income for qualifying taxpayers, especially those with significant deductible expenses.
+Employers typically withhold Arizona income tax automatically, keeping paychecks aligned with expected year-end results.

 All examples include Federal Income Tax, Social Security, Medicare and state-level adjustments for Arizona.
 Data is updated across 2013–2026/27 to maintain accuracy.
 You can explore broader rules in our Arizona tax hub.